-From 1 July 2017, pre-filled backflow test report forms will not be included with our customer reminder letters.
 From 1 January 2018, Water Corporation will not be accepting paper-based backflow test reports.
 All reports can now be submitted through our online lodgement system.

 Note: Fire services installed prior to May 2010 are not required to install a boundary device unless the fire service is being altered at the property boundary.

 Backflow is a reversal of the normal direction of water flow in a water supply plumbing system.
 It occurs when the water delivery main is at a lower pressure than the internal plumbing system (back siphonage).
 Back siphonage can occur when there is a burst or ruptured water main, or due to excessive demand during fire-fighting operations or other periods of high demand.

 Backflow can also occur if a water pump, such as a bore pump, is cross connected to the internal water plumbing system, and is pumping bore water at a higher pressure than the water mains pressure (back pressure).